Father Le Loutre's War: 1752–1753

 In 1752, the Mi'kmaq attacks on the British along the coast, both east and west of Halifax, were frequent.
 Those who were engaged in the fisheries were compelled to stay on land because they were the primary targets.
 In early July, New Englanders killed and scalped two Mi'kmaq girls and one boy off the coast of Cape Sable (Port La Tour, Nova Scotia).
 In August, at St. Peter's, Nova Scotia, Mi'kmaq seized two schooners – the Friendship from Halifax and the Dolphin from New England – along with 21 prisoners who were captured and ransomed.

 By the summer of 1752, the war had not been going well for the British.
 The Acadian Exodus remained strong.
 The war had bankrupted the colony.
 As well, two of the three ranger leaders had died.
 In August 1751, the main ranger leader John Gorham left for London and died there of disease in December.
 Ranger leader Captain Francis Bartelo had been killed in action at Chignecto, while the other ranger leader Captain William Clapham had been disgraced, failing to prevent the Dartmouth Massacre.
 John Gorham was succeeded by his younger brother Joseph Gorham.
 In 1752, to reduce the expense of the war, the companies raised in 1749 were disbanded, bringing down the strength of the unit to only one company.
 This reduction led to the 22 March 1753 resolution for a militia that would be raised from the colonists to establish the security of the colony, in which all British subjects between the ages of 16 and 60 were compelled to serve.
 On April 21, 1753, at Torbay, the Mi'kmaq fighters killed two British.
-Throughout 1753, French authorities on Cape Breton Island were paying Mi'kmaq warriors for the scalps of the British.
+Throughout 1753, French authorities on Cape Breton Island were paying Mi'kmaq warriors for British scalps.
 In June 1753, the London Magazine reported that "the war with the Indians hath hitherto hindered the inhabitants going far into the woods."

 On 14 September 1752 Governor Peregrine Hopson and the Nova Scotia Council negotiated the Treaty of 1752 with Jean-Baptiste Cope.
 (The treaty was signed officially on November 22, 1752.)
 Cope was unsuccessful in getting support for the treaty from other Mi'kmaq leaders.
 Cope burned the treaty six months after he signed it.
 Despite the collapse of peace on the eastern shore, the British did not formally renounce the Treaty of 1752 until 1756.